 Our vast selection of high-quality vacation homes will fit your every vacation need.
 Private, spacious, and immaculately maintained, our vacation rental homes are the epitome of luxury and comfort.
 We also pride ourselves on standing out from our competition by offering not only gorgeous homes for your use, but a dedication to customer service.
 Our friendly reservation specialists are more than happy to answer your questions regarding the homes we have available, how our vacation rental process works, general information on the Orlando area, or anything else that might come to mind.

 Contact Tropical Escape Vacation Homes today to reserve your very own private oasis in the beauty and excitement of Orlando!

 Memorial Day Weekend has become one of the most popular weekends to take a vacation.
 As such, there are plenty of activities and events that take the nation by storm during this time.
 One of the most significant destinations during this time is Orlando, Florida, and for good reason.
-Between all of the one-of-a-kind events and the year-round attractions of the city, you cannot do any better than a Memorial Day vacation in Orlando.
-Here are some ideas regarding how you can spend your time while here.
+Between all of the one-of-a-kind events and the year-round attractions of the city, you cannot do any better than a Memorial Day in Orlando.
+Here are some ideas regarding how you can spend your time here.

 Memorial Day Parade

 This year on May 30th, you can be a part of the long-standing Orlando tradition of putting on one of the largest parades in the country to celebrate Memorial Day.
 The parade is done with a Caribbean theme, which is close to the hearts of many of the locals.
 There are endless floats, costumes, masqueraders, and bands supplying good vibes with live music.
 Delicious and extensive food options line the streets along with many items from different vendors.
 The event is so grandiose and exciting that it has been dubbed the Caribbean-flavored Mardi Gras, which is quite the comparison!

 Many More Events on Memorial Day in Orlando